gnosis/pm-js/tutorials/events-oracles-and-markets.md

 const lowerBound = '80'
 const upperBound = '100'

+let ipfsHash, oracle, event

+async function createScalarEvent() {
-const ipfsHash = await gnosis.publishEventDescription({
+    ipfsHash = await gnosis.publishEventDescription({
         title: 'What will be the annual global land and ocean temperature anomaly for 2017?',
         description: 'The anomaly is with respect to the average temperature for the 20th century and is as reported by the National Centers for Environmental Services...',
         resolutionDate: '2017-01-01T00:00:00+00:00',
         lowerBound,
         upperBound,
         decimals: 2,
         unit: '°C',
     })

+    console.info(`Ipfs hash: https://ipfs.infura.io/api/v0/cat?stream-channels=true&arg=${ipfsHash}`)

-const oracle = await gnosis.createCentralizedOracle(ipfsHash)
+    oracle = await gnosis.createCentralizedOracle(ipfsHash)

+    console.info(`Oracle created with address ${oracle.address}`)

-const event = await gnosis.createScalarEvent({
+    event = await gnosis.createScalarEvent({
         collateralToken: gnosis.etherToken,
         oracle,
         // Note that these bounds should match the values published on IPFS lowerBound,
         upperBound,
     })

+    console.info(`Event created with address ${event.address}`)
+}
+createScalarEvent()
 ```

 This sets up an event with a lower bound of 0.80°C and an upper bound of 1.00°C. Note that the values are passed in as whole integers and adjusted to the right order of magnitude according to the `decimals` property of the event description.